HadroTOPS: A Monte Carlo Event Generator For Hadron Production In Two-Photon Scattering In Electron Positron Collisions: Acknowledgements

 \section{Acknowledgements}

-We thank Meike Küßner for the discussion of the BESIII results and for providing of the experimental two-photon cross sections and Henryk Czy\.z for discussing results and providing the updated \textsc{Ekhara} Monte Carlo Event Generator.
+We thank Meike K{\"u}\ss{}ner for the discussion of the BESIII results and for providing of the experimental two-photon cross sections and Henryk Czy\.z for discussing results and providing the updated \textsc{Ekhara} Monte Carlo Event Generator.

 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Research Unit FOR 5327 (Photon-photon interactions in the Standard Model and beyond, Projektnummer 458854507).